lilibaker/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > How do the three antibiotics vary in their effectiveness against
 > bacteria of different genera and Gram stain?

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+*Observations* - What is your response to the question above? - With the exception of penicillin, the MIC values amongst negative grams for the antibiotics tend to lie closer to each other.
+On the other hand, the MIC values for the positive grams differs more for each bacteria.
+However, in the case of penicillin, the MIC values for negative grams differ much more than those of the positive strains. - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - visual 4 - Why? - The boxplot enables the isolation of the effectiveness of the antibiotics at the gram level, facilitating the comparison across grams.
+The addition of points for each of the bacteria demonstrates how these differences are evident at the bacteria level.
+In that regard, the combination of the boxplot and the individual points enables the comparison at both the gram and bacteria level.

 #### Guiding Question 2